The Gospel Patron Story

 “What if more people lived like this?" we asked ourselves.
 "What might God do through a new generation of Gospel Patrons?”

-The first 5,000 books sold in five months and we had to print more.
+The first 5,000 books sold in five months, and we had to print more.
 We then sold out of another print run and another.
-We produced the audiobook, paperback, and kindle versions.
-Leaders in over 20 countries were interested and began writing to me, saying, "This is me!
+We produced the audiobook, paperback, and Kindle versions.
+Leaders in over twenty countries were interested and began writing to me, saying, "This is me!
 This is my calling!"

 I was invited to speak at events and conferences and saw God work powerfully.
 People were catching a fresh vision for their lives and responding with great generosity.

 Most of us won't be preachers or missionaries.
 We won't stand on stage or work for a church.
-But the vision of Gospel Patrons reminds us that God is writing a great story and he has a part for all of us to play.
-(Ephesians 2:10)
+But the vision of Gospel Patrons reminds us that God is writing a great story and he has a part for each of us to play.

-Our mission is to inspire and empower a generation of Gospel Patrons who will build the church, bless the world, and finish the Great Commission.
+Our mission is to inspire and empower a generation of Gospel Patrons to build the church, bless the world, and finish the Great Commission.
 I invite you to subscribe to our email list and join us for the journey.
 The best is yet to come!